 Another key component of SEO is backlinking.
 To raise your authority, you want to get some quality backlinks to your content.
 The more reputable sites link to you, the more weight Google and your audience will give your website.

 It shouldn’t be any surprise that backlinks are still important to an SEO strategy focused on the local.
 The good news is that quality local backlinks can sometimes be easier to get.

 Contact your local media outlets about guest blogging opportunities.
 If someone conducts an interview with you or reviews one of your products, make sure they link to your site.

 Another way to get quality backlinks is to collaborate with local businesses or organizations.
 If you’re helping with a charity fundraiser, ask them to link back to your site in the blog post about the event.
 Team up with another business owner to offer a great promotion program for your local customers.

 It can be tempting to buy backlinks or to use other “black hat” SEO techniques.
 This is especially true for small, local businesses.
 There may not seem to be many opportunities for collaboration or outreach.

 Keep in mind that Google punishes sites that use these underhanded techniques.
 Get creative with your linking strategy instead.
 A great partnership or a creative event marketing opportunity might be right around the corner.

 As already mentioned, more people are using mobile for their online search activity.
 The increase in mobile use has led to the rise of local search.

 Think about it.
-If you’re in Dallas and search “best spots for lunch,” you don’t want to see results about New York’s top-rated restaurants.
+If you’re in Dallas and search “Trade School Near Me,” you don’t want to see results about New York’s top-rated vocational schools.
 It only makes sense that mobile users are searching locally.

 Since mobile users search locally, they’re the ones you’re trying to reach with your local SEO.
 That means you need to optimize your site for mobile users.